Emma Lewell

-Emma Louise Lewell-Buck (born 8 November 1978) is a Labour Party politician, who has been the Member of Parliament (MP) for South Shields since winning a by-election in 2013.
-She is South Shields’s first female MP.
+Emma Louise Lewell (previously Lewell-Buck; born 8 November 1978) is a Labour Party politician who has been the Member of Parliament (MP) for South Shields since 2013.

-Early life
+Early life and career

-From a family of shipyard workers, Lewell-Buck was born in South Shields.
-She is a direct descendant of William Wouldhave, the inventor of the lifeboat.
+Emma Lewell was born on 8 November 1978 in South Shields, from a family of shipyard workers.
+She is a descendant of William Wouldhave, the inventor of the lifeboat.

-Lewell-Buck attended St Joseph's Catholic Academy in Hebburn.
+Lewell attended St Joseph's Catholic Academy in Hebburn.
 She studied politics and media studies at Northumbria University, before gaining a master's degree in social work from Durham University.

 As a social worker, she specialised in child protection, and later represented the Primrose ward in Jarrow as a South Tyneside councillor from 2004 to 2013.

 Parliamentary career

-Lewell-Buck won a by-election with a reduced majority at a 2013 by-election following David Miliband's decision to leave the House of Commons.
+1st term (2013-2015)

+Lewell was elected to Parliament as MP for South Shields at the 2013 South Shields by-election with 50.4% of the vote and a majority of 6,505.

 In June 2013, she became a member of the Environment, Food and Rural Affairs Select Committee replacing Thomas Docherty.
-In October 2013, she was appointed Private Parliamentary Secretary to Ivan Lewis, Labour's Shadow Northern Ireland Secretary.
+In October 2013, she was appointed Parliamentary private secretary to Ivan Lewis, Labour's Shadow Northern Ireland Secretary.